- How do I claim a refund?

 The entire route will be closed to all non-event related vehicles.
-Roads will re-open progressively on a time schedule which allows riders who ride at an average of 18km per hour for the Ride or 19km per hour for the Race to complete the route.
+Roads will re-open progressively on a time schedule which allows riders who ride at an average of 20 km per hour to complete the route.

-The Time Schedule will be published in the Count Down document (September) and Riders Guide (November) and this website.
+The Time Schedule will be published in the Count Down document and Riders Guide (one month prior to the event) and this website.

 - How will I know if I am eliminated from L'Étape Australia?

 The Time Schedule Vehicle will follow the precise Time Schedule on the course.
-Any participant who is overtaken by this vehicle (which features a timer) at any point during the race, will be declared “Hors-Course” (out of the race).
+Any participant who is overtaken by this vehicle (which features a timer on its roof) at any point during the race, will be declared “Hors-Course” (out of the race).

 - What happens if I am eliminated?

-If a rider is eliminated, they will be asked to take a detour or to go to the pick-up areas where a bus and truck will take the rider and their bike to the L’Étape Village.
+If a rider is eliminated, they will be asked to go to the pick-up areas where a bus and truck will take the rider and their bike to the L’Étape Australia Village.

-Bikes will be loaded onto trucks and returned to riders to the L’Étape Village upon presentation of their race numbers.
+Bikes will be loaded onto trucks and returned to riders at the L’Étape Australia Village upon presentation of their race numbers.

 - Are there rules that still need to be followed on closed roads?

-Even with the professional conditions of fully closed roads, it is important to remain prudent and respect the following:
+Even with the professional conditions of fully closed roads, it is important to remain alert and respect the following:

-- Keep to the left of the road so the faster riders can overtake on the right;
+- Keep to the left of the road so the faster riders and race management vehicles can overtake on the right;

 - When overtaking, do it on the right and with caution;